ottogroup/schedoscope/README.md

 ## News

+###### 05/24/2017 - Release 0.8.4

+We have released Version 0.8.4 as a Maven artifact to our Bintray repository (see [Setting Up A Schedoscope Project](https://github.com/ottogroup/schedoscope/wiki/Setting-up-a-Schedoscope-Project) for an example pom).

+This version removes a race condition the file system driver initialization that seems to have been introduced with CDH-5.10.
+Also, we have changed the way how we delete and recreate output folders for Map/Reduce transformations to avoid Hive partitions pointing to temporarily non-existing folders.

 ###### 04/24/2017 - Release 0.8.3

 We have released Version 0.8.3 as a Maven artifact to our Bintray repository (see [Setting Up A Schedoscope Project](https://github.com/ottogroup/schedoscope/wiki/Setting-up-a-Schedoscope-Project) for an example pom).